 Diagnostic test results

-The Test Result section of the Diagnostics panel displays the results of a test (see the following figures).
+The Test Result section of the Diagnostics panel displays the results of a test.
 Descriptions of the loopback and read/write test results sections follow.

 Loopback test results: The Loopback Test Results section provides the following information: